Kairos-T/Kairos-T/README.md

 - Python programming
 - Familiar with network security fundamentals

-<h3 class>I'm always looking to expand my skill set and learn new things!</h3>
+<h3 class>I'm constantly looking to gain new knowledge and sharpen my skills!</h3>

 ## Projects
 Here are some of the projects that I have worked on: